Rebecca Borchering (2021 – 2022)

 I am also interested in the ‘inverse’ of the invasion problem: conservation of threatened species.
 In previous (M.S. and PhD) and ongoing research I investigate the links between habitats and vital rates in lab and field studies, and model the local population and metapopulation dynamics of rare plant species in fragmented landscapes.
 Most of this work (carried out in collaboration with people at the Universities of Oslo and Tromsø, Norway, and the Norwegian Institute of Nature Research) is focused on two declining plant species in Norway, Mertensia maritima and Crepis praemorsa.
 These species are affected by climate change (M. maritima), land use change (C. praemorsa), and their interaction.

-Olav moved to a postdoc at the University of Oslo, Norway, and now works for NINA in Norway.
+Olav moved to a postdoc at the University of Oslo, Norway, and now works for the Natural History Museum in Norway.
 He is still actively involved in research in the Shea lab.

 My research focuses on understanding the impact of variations in system level processes on community dynamics.
 Specifically, I am interested in the influence of variations in the input of allochthonous carbon to food webs that are based primarily on detrital pathways.
 In order to assess the importance of external inputs of carbon and nutrients to communities, I utilize temporary forest ponds as a model system.
 These ponds are heterotrophic systems that rely principally on leaf-litter from the over-story vegetation for the major input of organic carbon.
 Ephemeral ponds are used primarily as breeding sites for amphibians and invertebrates.
 The amphibians that breed in these ponds exhibit complex life cycles (CLCs), with juveniles emigrating from natal ponds shortly after metamorphosis.
 The successful recruitment of juveniles from these ponds is extremely stochastic.
 I am interested in how variations in factors such as the inputs of carbon and nutrients influence species interactions, and ultimately amphibian recruitment.
 If the performance of a species’ is altered in concert with a change in one or more of these factors, this species’ fitness may be altered through such means as a shift in competitive ability, or through a change in its vulnerability to predators or pathogens.